Tommy James and the Shondells: Tommy James and the Shondells

 At first, Tommy James and "his" Shondells played straightforward rock and roll, but they soon became associated with the budding bubblegum music genre.
 James disputes this, saying that Super K Productions "bubblegum" producers Jerry Kasenetz and Jeffry Katz approached his record company (run by Morris Levy) looking for songwriting jobs.
 Levy spurned Kasenetz and Katz, so they went elsewhere and became successful with such bands as the 1910 Fruitgum Company.
 Bubblegum is generally traced to the success of the 1968 Fruitgum Company hit "Simon Says".
 Tommy rejects the "bubblegum" label for his music.
 In early 1967 songwriter Ritchie Cordell gave them the No. 4 hit "I Think We're Alone Now" and the No. 10 hit "Mirage".
 In 1968, James had a No. 3 hit with "Mony Mony".
 Co-written by James, Cordell, Cordell's writing partner Bo Gentry, and Bobby Bloom, "Mony Mony" reached No. 3 in the US and was a British No. 1 in 1968.
 The title was inspired by a flashing sign for Mutual Of New York visible from James's apartment balcony in New York.
 He followed it with "Do Something to Me".
-However, James was labeled as a bubblegum pop artist, which he hated.
-Therefore, he changed his style to psychedelic rock.
+The Crimson & Clover album marked the start of the band's psychedelic style.

-The group toured with Vice President Hubert Humphrey during his 1968 presidential campaign, for which Humphrey showed his appreciation by writing the liner notes for their next album Crimson & Clover, which was released in Dec.
-1968.
+The group toured with Vice President Hubert Humphrey during his 1968 presidential campaign, for which Humphrey showed his appreciation by writing the liner notes for their next album Crimson & Clover, which was released in December 1968.
 From late 1968, the group began writing their own songs, with James and Lucia penning the psychedelic-tinged classic "Crimson and Clover", which was recorded and mixed by Bruce Staple, with James tackling vocal duties and playing many of the instruments himself, and featured the creative use of studio effects such as delay and tremolo.

 Further hits included "Sweet Cherry Wine", "Crystal Blue Persuasion", and "Ball of Fire", all from 1969.
 They also produced "Sugar on Sunday", later covered by the Clique.
 As the band embraced the sounds of psychedelia, they were invited to perform at Woodstock, but declined.